Seychelles National Party

-The Seychelles National Party (SNP) is a liberal political party in Seychelles.
-Its followers emphasize active multiparty democracy, respect for human rights and liberal economic reforms.
+The Seychelles National Party (SNP) was a liberal political party in Seychelles.
+Its followers emphasized active multiparty democracy, respect for human rights and liberal economic reforms.
 It was founded in response to what it called the "totalitarian regime" of former President France-Albert René.
-It publishes a newsletter called Regar, which is frequently sued for libel by government officials.
+It published a newsletter called Regar, which is frequently sued for libel by government officials.
 On Regar's front page of every issue is a quote from the constitution of Seychelles invoking their right to freedom of speech and freedom of expression.

 The SNP was formed by the merger of three separate opposition parties in 1994: the Seychelles National Movement, led by Gérard Hoarau; the National Alliance Party, led by Philippe Boullé (an independent presidential candidate in the 2001 presidential election); and Parti Seselwa, led by Wavel Ramkalawan.

 Ramkalawan, an Anglican priest, is the SNP's current leader.
 He won 44.9% of the vote in the 2001 presidential election, behind René (54.2%) and ahead of Boullé (0.9%).
 At parliamentary elections in December 2002, the SNP won 42.6% of the vote and 11 seats out of 34.
 Seven members were directly elected and four were chosen by proportional representation.